-Growing peppers is easy, and doesn’t require much work.
-Whether you put them in pots or in your garden, pepper plant care is the same.
-Follow these easy tips for how to grow peppers, and you’ll have your biggest and best harvest ever!
+Growing your own peppers is easy, and doesn’t require much work.
+Whether you put your plants in pots or in your garden, the basic care is the same.

-Every time I share a photo of my harvests on social media, people always ask “How do you grow such big peppers?“.
+Every time I share a photo of my bounty on social media, people always ask “How do you grow such big, beautiful peppers?“.

-Over the years I have learned lots of tricks for consistently producing an amazing bounty in my z4 garden.
+Over the years I have learned lots of tricks for consistently producing an amazing crop in my garden.
 So below, I’m going to share my best tips with you.

 Scientific name: | Capsicum |